An easy 3-ingredient blueberry compote recipe that can be made with fresh or frozen blueberries.

 Instructions

 - Place the blueberries, sugar, lemon juice, and water in a saucepan and bring to the boil.
-Stir frequently to prevent the blueberries from sticking to the bottom of the pan.
+Stir frequently to prevent the blueberries from sticking to the bottom of the pan.350 g Blueberries, 2 tablespoon Granulated Sugar, ½ Lemon, 1 tablespoon Water

-- Reduce the heat to low and simmer for 10 minutes.
+- As soon as it has reached boiling point, reduce the heat to low and simmer for 10 minutes, stirring often.

 Notes

-- To thicken the blueberry compote (remebering it will continue to thicken up on cooling), spoon 1 tablespoon of the blueberry juice into a small bowl and whisk with 1 tablespoon of cornflour.
+- To thicken the blueberry compote (remembering it will continue to thicken on cooling), spoon 1 tablespoon of the blueberry juice into a small bowl and whisk with 1 tablespoon of cornflour.
 Whisk this back into the compote, simmer for 2 minutes, and watch it thicken!

 - If storing the compote in glass jars, make sure they have been sterilised first.